 So the country needs more gas engineers, and it needs them now.
-The problem is that nobody becomes a qualified engineer overnight - completing college courses takes several years, and the same goes for apprenticeships.
-However, our fast track courses allow you to become qualified in a matter of months.
+The problem is that it's impossible to become a Gas Safe engineer overnight - completing college courses takes several years, and the same goes for apprenticeships.
+However, our fast-track courses allow you to become qualified in a matter of months.

-Fortunately for budding gas engineers and British homeowners alike, apprenticeships are no longer the only way to become a qualified heating engineer.
+Fortunately for budding gas engineers and the homeowners who rely on their services, apprenticeships are no longer the only way to become a qualified heating engineer.
 Over the last few years, intensive gas training courses have soared in popularity throughout the UK, with an increasing number of career changers opting for the fast-track route and attaining Gas Safe status in a matter of a few months.

-Some programmes even allow students the flexibility to learn part-time so as to accommodate other commitments - great news for would-be tradespeople who need to stay in work and/or support a family during the training period.
+Some programmes even allow students the flexibility to learn part time so as to accommodate other commitments.
+This is great news for would-be tradespeople who need to stay in work and/or support a family while completing their Gas Safe training.

-Become a gas engineer through an intensive training course
+Become a gas engineer with our intensive training courses

 As an example, let's look at the Professional Gas Engineer Course that we offer here at Access Training.
-This is a flexible course that's open to everyone - no prior gas or plumbing experience is required to enrol.
+This is a flexible gas training course that's open to everyone - no prior heating or plumbing experience is required to enrol.

-This intensive course is specifically designed to give you gas engineer qualifications and ready for work within the shortest possible timeframe.
-All the basics are covered (including gas safety legislation and standards), and the hands-on training programme ensures that students are able to do everything that's expected of a gas engineer, e.g. pipework, tightness tests, and repairing a variety of gas appliances.
+This intensive course is specifically designed to earn you the qualifications needed to become a Gas Safe engineer, getting you ready for work within the shortest possible timeframe.
+All the basics are covered (including gas safety legislation and standards), and the hands-on training programme ensures that students are able to do everything that's expected of a gas engineer, such as pipework, tightness tests, and repairing a variety of gas appliances.

-The course culminates in the ACS gas assessment, which tests students on everything they've learned.
-Those who pass this assessment receive the ACS Certificate, which enables them to join the Gas Safe Register and conduct gas work legally.
+Our Professional Gas Engineer course leads to the ACS gas assessment, which tests students on everything they've learned.
+If you pass this assessment, you will receive the ACS Certificate - this enables you to join the Gas Safe Register, a legal requirement for gas engineers in the UK.

 We also offer a Premier Gas Engineer Course, which includes two electrical qualifications.
-Completion of this course allows you to conduct electrical as well as gas work, opening up a wider range of jobs to you.
+Completion of this course allows you to conduct electrical as well as gas work, which is a useful advantage for a professional gas engineer to have.

 Browse Our Gas Engineer Courses >

-For more information on how to become a gas engineer, our fast-track gas safe courses, the gas engineer qualifications that you'll receive or how long it will take to complete our course and become a gas safe engineer, please do not hesitate to contact a member of the Access Training team today.
+For more information on how to become a gas engineer, our fast-track gas courses, the qualifications we offer, or how long it will take to complete your training and become a Gas Safe engineer, please do not hesitate to get in touch with the Access Training team.